-When Bob*, an active, sociable 84 year old, took a fall recently, it wasn’t the physical impact that caused him to struggle.
+When Bob*, an active, sociable 84-year-old, fell recently, it wasn’t the physical impact that caused him to struggle.

 Bob had lived alone for many years and was a socially active member of his community.
 After a bad fall, when he tripped on some garden edging, Bob lost emotional and psychological confidence.
 He came to the Enliven Falls Prevention Programme, somewhat depressed, for help in regaining his muscle strength and balance, recalls Alicia Frost, Enliven Registered Nurse and ‘Falls Champion’.